ewarchul/cecs/README.md

 I rearranged the codebase, i.e. separated interface from source, for better readability but any major changes were not be done.

+Benchmarks specifactions are included in `inst/` directory as a PDF files.

 ### CEC 2021

 #### Authorship